devops4me/terraform-aws-vpc-network/README.md

 **out_subnet_ids** | List of Strings | [ "subnet-545123498798345", "subnet-83507325124987" ] | list of **all private and public** subnet ids
 **out_private_subnet_ids** | List of Strings | [ "subnet-545123498798345", "subnet-83507325124987" ] | list of **private** subnet ids
 **out_public_subnet_ids** | List of Strings |  [ "subnet-945873408204034", "subnet-8940202943031" ] | list of **public** subnet ids

+---

+## Resources Created

+This module houses your infrastructure within a secure VPC and it creates the networking resources for routing traffic to your services and conversely enabling your services to access the internet.
+This module creates

+- a VPC (virtual private cloud)
+- subnets within the VPC across one or more availability zones
+- an **internet gateway** unless **`in_num_public_subnets`** is zero
+- an **elastic IP address** unless **`in_num_public_subnets`** is zero
+- a **nat gateway** attached to public subnets for routing outgoing traffic
+- **route tables** along with the necessary public and private routes
+- **associations** that bind subnets to route tables

+The subnets are dished out across availability zones in a round robin fashion.
+You can request less, the same or more (private/public) subnets than there are availability zones.